Occupational toxic encephalopathy due to 1,2-dichloroethane exposure: a case series | Canada Hyperbarics Skip to main content

 What They Found

 They observed that 1,2-dichloroethane exposure caused neurological damage, including headache, limb convulsions, and coma, often with increased intracranial pressure.
-MRI scans helped detect extensive cerebral edema and brain abnormalities in these five patients.
+MRI scans helped detect extensive cerebral oedema and brain abnormalities in these five patients.
 Treatment strategies included dehydrating agents, glucocorticoids, and hyperbaric oxygen therapy, with mild cases recovering and severe cases sometimes proving fatal.

 Canadian Relevance